 FIGURE 1.
-Heat shock transcription factors (HSFs) transfected with prominin-2 GFP, are shown expressing the GFP differently.
+Human skin fibroblasts (HSFs) transfected with prominin-2 GFP, are shown expressing the GFP differently.
 Without quantitative, reproducible units, deciding which one should be the control is difficult: A medium intensity cell this round may not be the same as a medium intensity cell in the next round?
 (Image courtesy Raman-Deep Singh, Mayo Clinic, Rochester, MN)

 Why are ADUs arbitrary?
 The amplification of incident photons to observed pixel values is impacted by many factors, including variable gain settings, sensor aging, and camera-to-camera differences in sensitivity and bias (or offset) settings.